-151. The Trust Fund intends to support meeting of the groupe de parole in Timbuktu and in Bamako.
-Consultations have shown that the Tontines, i.e. meetings reserved exclusively to women and during which they put their money together to support each other and foster their financial independence, would continue an adequate occasion for women to meet.

-152. The Trust Fund will support this initiative by identifying a [REDACTED].
+- 151. The Trust Fund intends to support meeting of the groupe de parole in Timbuktu and in Bamako.
+Consultations have shown that the Tontines, i.e. meetings reserved exclusively to women and during which they put their money together to support each other and foster their financial independence, would continue an adequate occasion for women to meet. - 152.
+The Trust Fund will support this initiative by identifying a woman capable of moderating the sessions.
 Based on field information, a lump sum payment of [REDACTED].
-[REDACTED].
+While the Tontines may be held more often, the Trust Fund deems it appropriate to support one meeting a month in Timbuktu and Bamako.
+This programme will run over a period of one year and will be reconducted, if women wish so and if the budget allows..
 For the time being, the Trust Fund has secured an envelope of EUR 1000.
 The expected cost of the moderators [REDACTED].
 Additionally, the Trust Fund proposes to secure a contingency fund envelope of EUR 640.
 [REDACTED].
 [REDACTED].
-Should these costs not be incurred by the Trust Fund, the remnant of this envelope will be invested in the continuation of the programme beyond a period of one year or redeployed towards the ERF.

-154. Lastly, the Trust Fund wishes to draw the Trial Chamber's attention to the fact that this measure is closely interwoven with the measure proposed to repair the economic harm (i.e. the ERF).
-Indeed, when women will apply for joint support, they will be informed of the existence of the groupe de parole and invited to join if they wish to.

-155. The estimated total cost of the collective reparations for moral harm is EUR 62,000 (41,325,398 FCFA).
+Should these costs not be incurred by the Trust Fund, the remnant of this envelope will be invested in the continuation of the programme beyond a period of one year or redeployed towards the ERF. - Monitoring of this measure and of the content of the input by the moderator will be ensured by the Trust Fund's staff in Bamako. - 154.
+Lastly, the Trust Fund wishes to draw the Trial Chamber's attention to the fact that this measure is closely interwoven with the measure proposed to repair the economic harm (i.e. the ERF).
+Indeed, when women will apply for joint support, they will be informed of the existence of the groupe de parole and invited to join if they wish to. - The estimated total cost of the collective reparations for moral harm is EUR 62,000 (41,325,398 FCFA).